randriksen/randriksen.github.io/index.md

 author: Ole
 ---

+I have recently decided that I need to test something that I've claimed at job interviews:
+That my superpower is that i can pass almost any certification exam with just a few weeks of studying.
+Therefore my insane quest right now is going be: **Try to pass 12 exams in the next 12 months!**

-I've started working on my new blog where I will write about my insane quest to take 12 certifications in 12 months, and about my other projects and things i find interesting, annoying or both.
+I might write about my other projects, or just things I find interesting, annoying or both.

 For fun and learning, I'm doing this with Jekyll and GitHub Pages.